Post-Traumatic Stress Disorder

 What is Post-Traumatic Stress Disorder?

 There are a wide range of symptoms that characterize post-traumatic stress disorder.
 The most common symptoms that tend to occur are what are known as re-experiencing symptoms.
-These include experiences such as flashbacks, nightmares, and intrusive distressing memories.
+These include flashbacks, nightmares, and intrusive distressing memories.
 Traumatized individuals tend to avoid things that “trigger” their PTSD symptoms.
 This may result in isolation, difficulty sleeping, and depressed moods.
-Individual with PTSD tend to be always on-guard and hyperaware of their surroundings and potential threats.
-It is not uncommon for an individual with PTSD to experience guilt and shame about their trauma history.
-In an effort to quell their symptoms, individual with PTSD may resort to unhealthy habits such as drugs or alcohol.
+Individual with post-traumatic stress disorder tend to be on-guard, and hyperaware of their surroundings and potential threats.
+It is not uncommon for an individual to also experience guilt and shame regarding their trauma.
+In an effort to quell their symptoms, individuals with post-traumatic stress may resort to unhealthy habits such as drug or alcohol use.

-In severe cases of PTSD, an individual may feel like the traumatic event is actually happening all over again.
-Sometimes, in an effort of self-preservation and protection, a person’s body and brain may dissociate from their thoughts, feelings, and reality.
-This may result in the sensation of being detached from one’s self and/or that the world around them is distant, distorted, or unreal.
+In severe cases, an individual may feel like the traumatic event is actually happening all over again.
+Sometimes, in attempts at self-preservation and protection, the body and brain may dissociate from thoughts, feelings, and reality.
+This may result in the sensation of being detached from and/or that the surrounding world is distant, distorted, or unreal.

 How is PTSD treated?

 The most effective and enduring way to treat PTSD is through the use of specialized trauma-focused psychotherapies.
-Eye-movement desensitization and reprocessing therapy, or EMDR, is an evidence-based psychotherapy that is used to treat trauma survivors.
+Eye-movement desensitization and reprocessing therapy or EMDR, is an evidence-based psychotherapy that is used to treat trauma survivors.
 The therapy, founded by Dr. Francine Shapiro, is designed to allow individual to reprocess traumatic memories through a series of stages guided by the therapist.
-Medication can also be an effective way to treat symptoms of PTSD such as depressed mood, irritability, anxiety, difficulty sleeping, and nightmares.
+Medication can also be an effective way to treat symptoms of post-traumatic stress such as depressed mood, irritability, anxiety, difficulty sleeping, and nightmares.